-Learn to make Gremolata, a zesty Italian condiment that always adds fresh, vibrant flavor to seafood, chicken, steak, veggies, and pasta.
+You’ll love this Gremolata recipe.
+A zesty Italian herb sauce that always adds fresh, vibrant flavor to seafood, chicken, steak, veggies, and pasta.
 All you need is fresh parsley, lemon zest, and garlic.
 Bonus: customize it with more add-ins or use olive oil to transform it into a marinade!

 A super simple 3-ingredient condiment with tons of bright and vibrant flavor?
 Sign me up!